Our schools offers a wide range of stimulating and carefully planned enrichment activities as part of a broad and balanced curriculum.

 During Maths Week, children have fun investigating with numbers, shape and measures.
 They explore how Maths is used in the real world to problem solve and create solutions.
 The children make Maths games, applying their mathematical knowledge creatively.
 Key visitors help to bring Maths concepts to life in a variety of ways and show how they use their maths knowledge in their jobs.

-This week celebrates Science, Technology, Engineering and Maths.
+This week celebrates Science, Technology, Engineering, Art and Maths.
 During this week, teachers come off curriculum to provide project-based learning that helps children to understand the link between these subjects.
 They are given opportunities to strategically plan, work as a team, design, create, innovate and test ideas.
 We encourage high levels of practical activity and use of technology to support their learning during this week.
 In the past, children have built rockets, created moving fairgrounds, built bug hotels and musical instruments from junk, become architects and create 3D buildings from willow and used virtual reality in the classroom.

 We provide a wide range of lunchtime and after-school clubs and activities to cater for a range of interests and ages.
 At the beginning of each half term, clubs are announced and families have an opportunity to sign up to the activities that they are most interested in.
 As our clubs are very well attended, we do operate on a first-come, first-served basis.